Moduli spaces of Klein surfaces and related operads: Graph complexes and moduli spaces of Klein surfaces

 \begin{definition} Let $(X,N)$ be a singular surface.
 A \emph{boundary node} is a singularity $z\in N$ with a neighbourhood homeomorphic to a neighbourhood of $(0,0)\in\{(x,y)\in(\mathbb{C}^+)^2 : xy=0\}$ such that $z\mapsto (0,0)$.
 Similarly an \emph{interior node} is a singularity with a neighbourhood homeomorphic to $(0,0)\in\{(x,y)\in\mathbb{C}^2 : xy=0\}$.
 We set $N_1$ to be the set of interior nodes and $N_2$ to be the set of boundary nodes.
 If $X$ has only nodal singularities then an atlas on $X$ is given by charts on $X\setminus N$ together with charts at the nodes as described.
 We call a singular surface with only nodal singularities a \emph{nodal surface}. \end{definition}

 Let $B=\{(x,y)\in(\mathbb{C}^+)^2 : xy=0\}$ and $B^*=B\setminus (0,0)$.
 Let $I=\{(x,y)\in\mathbb{C}^2 : xy=0\}$ and $I^*=I\setminus (0,0)$.
-Regarding the smooth cuves $B^*$ and $I^*$ as Riemann surfaces with boundary we have a notion of analytic and anti-analytic maps to or from subsets of $B^*$ and $I^*$.
+Regarding the smooth curves $B^*$ and $I^*$ as Riemann surfaces with boundary we have a notion of analytic and anti-analytic maps to or from subsets of $B^*$ and $I^*$.
 We say a map to or from a neighbourhood $U$ of $(0,0)\in B$ or $U'$ of $(0,0)\in I$ is analytic or anti-analytic if it is analytic or anti-analytic when restricted to $U\cap B^*$ or $U'\cap I^*$.
 Dianalytic maps are again maps which restrict to analytic or anti-analytic maps on each connected component.
 Note in particular that if $U$ or $U'$ is connected then dianalytic maps on $U$ or $U'$ are either analytic or anti-analytic everywhere (even though $U\cap B^*$ and $U\cap I^*$ are disconnected).
 We therefore have a notion of a transition function between two charts on a nodal surface being analytic or dianalytic.

 \begin{definition} A \emph{nodal Riemann surface} is a nodal surface $(X,N)$ together with a maximal analytic atlas.
 A \emph{nodal Klein surface} is a nodal surface $(K,N)$ together with a maximal dianalytic atlas.
-By an irreducible component of a nodal surface we mean a connected component of the surface obtained by pulling apart all the nodes. \end{definition}
+By an irreducible component of a nodal surface we mean a connected component of the surface obtained by pulling apart all the nodes.
+Note that this is different from a connected component of $K\setminus N$ since an irreducible component will include points that were formerly nodes. \end{definition}

 We will mostly be concerned with Klein surfaces having only boundary nodes.
 We will also need a second different notion of a boundary node on a Klein surface.